gsaw28/ds4420_finalrepo/README.md

 # DS 4420 - Final Project
 ## Predicting Steam Game Prices Using Machine Learning
 Authors: Gianna Saw, Jason Zheng

+Explaining Pivot from steam_clean_v1.csv to steam_clean_v2.csv

 ## Project Overview
 The project is centered on the following question: to what extent can a game's content, quality, and engagement metrics be used to predict its price on the Steam marketplace?